Wilson Disease Association Medical Advisory Committee

 Ann Arbor, Michigan

-Dr. Askari received his medical and doctorate degrees from from Cornell University Medical College in 1987.
-He completed his fellowship in gastroenterology in 1996 at the University of Michigan.
-His clinical and research interests encompass viral hepatitis, medical genetics, hepatology, and liver transplantation.
-As an outgrowth of these interests, and his association with Dr. George Brewer, Dr. Askari became skilled in the study and treatment of Wilson’s disease.
-While previous Wilson’s disease clinical research focused on the neurological aspects of Wilson’s disease, Dr. Askari is concentrating on improving the diagnosis and treatment of hepatic Wilson’s patients.
-As Director of the Wilson’s Disease Center of Excellence Clinic, at University of Michigan, Dr. Askari has seen and treated patients, and consults with physicians and patients from all parts of the world, advising on the latest advances in Wilson’s disease diagnosis and treatment.
-He is the author of the widely read and quoted, Hepatitis C, the Silent Epidemic, and has co-authored many manuscripts and journal articles.
+Dr. Askari’s clinical and research interests encompass viral hepatitis, medical genetics, hepatology, and liver transplantation.
+From these interests and his association with Dr. George Brewer, Dr. Askari became skilled in the study and treatment of Wilson disease.
+As Director of the Wilson Disease Center of Excellence at the University of Michigan, Dr. Askari has consulted with physicians and patients from all parts of the world, advising on the latest advances in Wilson disease diagnosis and treatment.
+He is Associate Professor of Medicine, author of a book on hepatitis C, and co-author of many manuscripts and journal articles.

 Sihoun Hahn, MD, PhD